Forgotten In Time: The Ancient Solfeggio Frequencies

 I was first introduced to DNA in 1988 when I was going through a transitional period, during which I felt that I had come to the end of everything that I believed.
 A tape was given to me of a gentleman speaking in an accent, (which I thought at the time, was rather boring), and I didn’t understand what he was talking about.
 Then all of a sudden, as I was ready to turn it off, he said: "Quantum physics has found that there is no empty space in the human cell, but it is a teeming, electric-magnetic field of possibility or potential."
 That’s all he said!
 But whatever frequency was contained in those words, RESONATED something inside the CORE of my BEING — and I had a KNOWING in me that the NOTHING I thought I was looking at was the EVERYTHING.
 Much like in Zen, and the idea of becoming "as an empty bowl."
 Eastern Religions (including the Bible) refer to it as the VOID – The Nothing that is EVERYTHING – The Womb of Creation.
 I knew that I was experiencing a re-birth!
 The person on that tape was Dr. Deepak Chopra.

 I had never heard of Deepak Chopra in 1988, as he was just coming on the scene about that time.
 I credit him for a very important transition in my life, just from the statement he made on that tape.
 Today, in retrospect, I would call my response to that statement a "cellular memory experience."
 We know that intelligence is stored within the cells of the body, and when the right resonance comes and releases that information to become inherent information or inherent KNOWLEDGE – that comes from the true Self.
-That is why so many of us seem to jump form one stimuli to another looking for what will resonate in us.
+That is why so many of us seem to jump from one stimuli to another looking for what will resonate in us.

 The work being done today with energy at the cellular level really excites me, since I had been very interested in DNA before it became a household word.
 In fact, I think it took me two years just to learn how to pronounce it (deoxyribonucleic acid did not roll off my tongue quickly).
 But, I was determined to understand this tremendously powerful energetic blueprint for life, as we know it, at the cellular level on this planet.
 DNA became a part of the collective consciousness when CNN produced a special on the Genome Project in 2000.